Alberto Noguera: Goa

 On 3 September 2020, Noguera joined Indian Super League's FC Goa on a two-year deal.
 He appeared with the club in the 2021 Durand Cup, playing in the semi-finals against Bengaluru FC (7–6 sudden death win) and the final against Mohammedan SC (1–0) as it won its first-ever trophy in the competition.

 Mumbai City

 Noguera continued in the Indian top division in the 2022–23 season, with the 32-year-old agreeing to a contract at Mumbai City FC.
-He made his first appearance on 18 August, winning the penalty for his team's second goal in an eventual 4–1 victory over Indian Navy in the Durand Cup.
+He made his first appearance on 18 August, winning the penalty for his team's second goal in an eventual 4–1 victory over Indian Navy Sports Club in the Durand Cup.

+Noguera and the Islanders were crowned champions in 2023–24.
+In the final against Mohun Bagan Super Giant, won 3–1 at the Salt Lake Stadium, he was involved in Jorge Pereyra Díaz's 53rd-minute equaliser.

+Bengaluru

+On 7 July 2024, Noguera joined Bengaluru.
+He made his debut 24 days later, assisting twice in the 4–0 win over Indian Navy in the Durand Cup group stage.
+He scored his first goal the next match, helping the hosts to defeat Inter Kashi FC 3–0 in the same competition.
+Throughout the league campaign, he netted five times and provided four decisive passes; in addition, he completed 41 dribbles.

+Noguera was named Bengaluru Players' Player of the Year in April 2025.
+On 30 May, he left the club upon the expiry of his contract.

+Later career

+On 16 July 2025, aged 35, Noguera returned to CF Rayo Majadahonda after 17 years away, with the team now in the Segunda Federación.